vincent-buchner/c-sharp-cs160-data-structures/README.md

 ### Stacks, Queues, and Deques

 Stacks, queues, and deques are fundamental data structures that allow for efficient storage and retrieval of elements in a specific order.
-The user implemented these structures in C#, understanding their underlying principles and the associated methods for performing operations such as push, pop, enqueue, and dequeue.
+I implemented these structures in C#, understanding their underlying principles and the associated methods for performing operations such as push, pop, enqueue, and dequeue.

 ### Doubly and Singly Linked List

 Linked lists provide a dynamic way of storing and manipulating data elements.
-The user implemented both doubly and singly linked lists in C#, exploring how to traverse the list, insert and delete nodes, and perform other essential operations efficiently.
+I implemented both doubly and singly linked lists in C#, exploring how to traverse the list, insert and delete nodes, and perform other essential operations efficiently.

 ### Hash Tables

 Hash tables are widely used for efficient key-value pair storage and retrieval.
-The user gained insights into the inner workings of hash tables and implemented one using separate chaining as the collision resolution strategy.
+I gained insights into the inner workings of hash tables and implemented one using separate chaining as the collision resolution strategy.
 They learned how to handle collisions and maintain a balanced hash table for optimal performance.

 ### Lambda Functions and Recursion

 Lambda functions and recursion are powerful concepts in C# that contribute to elegant and efficient algorithm design.
-The user explored the use of lambda functions for concise code implementation and recursion for solving problems that can be divided into smaller subproblems.
+I explored the use of lambda functions for concise code implementation and recursion for solving problems that can be divided into smaller subproblems.

 ### K-ary Trees

 K-ary trees are hierarchical data structures with nodes having a maximum of k children.
-The user implemented k-ary trees in C#, learning how to traverse the tree, insert and delete nodes, and perform other common operations.
+I implemented k-ary trees in C#, learning how to traverse the tree, insert and delete nodes, and perform other common operations.
 They also gained insights into the different applications of k-ary trees in algorithms.

 ### Graphs

 Graphs are versatile data structures used to represent relationships between entities.
-The user implemented graph structures in C#, understanding different graph representations (e.g., adjacency matrix, adjacency list) and common graph algorithms such as breadth-first search (BFS) and depth-first search (DFS).
+I implemented graph structures in C#, understanding different graph representations (e.g., adjacency matrix, adjacency list) and common graph algorithms such as breadth-first search (BFS) and depth-first search (DFS).

 ## Conclusion